Skip to content

 Configuration Methods

-Continuum Router supports three configuration methods:
+Continuum Router supports four configuration methods:

 1. Configuration File (YAML) - Recommended for production